 Earlier this month, I posted a quick guide to the questions you should ask when hiring your interior designer.
-Since then, I’ve received a lot of great feedback on the post and on our socials.
-One topic, however, continues to linger in everyone’s minds: are interior design costs really worth it?
+Since then, I’ve received a lot of great feedback and even more questions about the process.
+One query in particular springs up more than others: are interior design costs really worth it?

 My answer to that is a resounding “yes!”
 And I say this not only as a designer, but as someone who has renovated a couple of my own homes.
-For most of us, we approach a home remodel for a few key reasons:
+For most of us, we approach a redesign for a few key reasons:

 - Improved flow (e.g., an open-concept first floor)

 - Upgraded function (e.g., a finished basement for the kids)

 - Better aesthetics (e.g., installing custom woodwork or mosaic tile)

 - Authenticity (e.g., a home customized to your personality and comfort)

 An interior designer will help you achieve all of these, while at the same time helping you increase the resale value of your home.
 A true win/win if those are your goals.
 Below, I’ll go into detail on the reasons why interior design is worth the investment, its costs, and the benefits of working with a designer.
 Plus, I’ll give some online options perfect for smaller projects.

 What is the Cost of Hiring an Interior Designer?